Budget-Application/budget-application/README.md

 Test Cases:
     1. Font Size dynamic based on height and width of screen.
     3. Sckeleton Animation on loading in all screens.

+LookUp:
+    Margin Value to percentage.
+    Padding Value to percentage.